THE ALICE® INITIATIVE

 December 15, 2022 Webinar

-Join Kimo Carvalho, VP of Community Impact, as we take a deeper dive into the data and insights from the ALICE in Hawai‛i: 2022 Facts and Figures report.
+Understand and take a deeper dive into the data from the ALICE in Hawai‛i: 2022 Facts and Figures report.
 Download the slide deck from this presentation.

 December 6, 2022 Press Conference